 Rent Out Your RV

 One of the ways to fight depreciation is to put your RV to work for you and rent it out.
 Why should it sit on a storage lot for nine-tenths of a year when it could actually be earning money while helping to pay off the loan?

+While renting your RV won’t slow the rate of depreciation, it will generate income.
+This will combat any losses that you’ll face when you sell.
 The other rental solution is to not buy and instead to rent an RV for your travels.
 You’ll get the comforts you want while following your dreams, and you’ll never have to worry about depreciation.